D1ang/Silkscreenservice/README.md

  - [Stripe](https://stripe.com/) *To securely collect credit card payments*

 ### Local deployment
-1. Download a copy of the Github repository by clicking the "Code" button at the top right of the GitHub page and in the submenu select "Download ZIP".
+1. Download a copy of the GitHub repository by clicking the "Code" button at the top right of the GitHub page and in the submenu select "Download ZIP".
     Extract the zip file to a folder of choice on your system.
 If Git is installed on your system, you can clone the repository with the following command:
     ```bash
     git clone https://github.com/D1ang/Silkscreenservice.git